 2010: The McAuley Medal was presented to Imogen Stuart RHA, by President of Ireland, Mary McAleese.

-2010: A new building, Teamhair / TARA (Teaching, Recreational, and Auditorium space), together with Tailteann, representing a combined total of 11,700 m2 of new campus infrastructure, were officially opened by An Taoiseach, Brian Cowen TD.
-This represented an investment of over €34m in the development and modernisation of facilities at the College, funded under the National Development Plan 2007-2013.
+2010: A new building, Teamhair / TARA (Teaching, Recreational, and Auditorium space), together with Tailteann, were officially opened by An Taoiseach, Brian Cowen TD.
+This represented a combined total of 11,700 m2 of new campus infrastructure and an investment of over €34m in the development and modernisation of facilities at the College, funded under the National Development Plan 2007-2013.

 2012: Lime Tree Theatre, a 510-seat, state-of-the-art professional facility was officially opened in the TARA building—running a year-round programme of theatre, music, dance, comedy and various other cultural events as well as conferences and meetings.

 2015: The new BA in Contemporary Arts & Theatre Studies was introduced.